Onyx (wrestler): NWA Wildside (1999–2005)

-World Wrestling Federation / World Wrestling Entertainment (2001, 2002, 2003, 2004)
+World Wrestling Federation (2001–2002)

-McNeely, under the ring name Onyx, wrestled for the World Wrestling Federation on the February 10, 2001 episode of Jakked against Albert, which he lost.
+McNeely, under the ring name Onyx, wrestled for the World Wrestling Federation (WWF) on the February 10, 2001 episode of Jakked against Albert, which he lost.
 On the July 9 episode of Jakked, he lost to Haku.
 Onyx wrestled his third and final match on Metal on January 26, 2002, which he lost to Crash Holly.
-He reappeared for the now-renamed World Wrestling Entertainment on the March 1, 2004 episode of Sunday Night Heat, losing to Steven Richards.
-He made his final appearance for WWE on the March 2 episode of Velocity, where he and Mikal Adryan lost to The Full Blooded Italians (Chuck Palumbo and Johnny Stamboli).

 NWA Total Nonstop Action (2003–2004)

-McNeely, as Onyx, made his debut for Total Nonstop Action Wrestling on the August 27, 2003 episode of Xplosion, where he and Matt Sydal lost to The Gathering (Julio Dinero and CM Punk).
-On June 14, 2004, Onyx was brought in by TNA as a member of The Elite Guard and debuted as a member of the faction with Hotstuff Hernandez and Chad Collyer.
+McNeely, as Onyx, made his debut for Total Nonstop Action Wrestling (TNA) on the August 27, 2003 episode of Xplosion, where he and Matt Sydal lost to The Gathering (Julio Dinero and CM Punk).
+On June 14, 2004, Onyx was brought in by TNA as a member of The Elite Guard, and debuted as a member of the faction with Hotstuff Hernandez and Chad Collyer.
 They were brought in to help Jeff Jarrett in his feud against the 3Live Kru.
-Two days later, the two factions wrestled on the TNA weekly pay-per-view in a six-man tag team match, which the Kru won after Killings pinned Hernandez.
+Two days later, the two factions wrestled on the TNA weekly pay-per-view in a six-man tag team match, which the Kru won after Ron Killings pinned Hernandez.
 In order to even the odds, the Kru gained Ken Shamrock as an ally to feud with Jarrett and the Guard.

 The Elite Guard earned their first victory on the July 3 episode of Xplosion after they defeated Mikal Adryan, Dirk Ciglar, and Austin Lane in a six-man tag team match.
 Four days later, Jarrett emerged victorious from a Running of the Gauntlet match that saw him outlast Shamrock, the Guard, and the 3Live Kru to retain the NWA World Heavyweight Championship after Shamrock turned on the Kru.
 On the July 9 episode of Impact!, the Guard finally got their revenge on the 3Live Kru by defeating them in a six-man tag team match.

 The following week on the weekly TNA pay-per-view, Dusty Rhodes and Larry Zbyszko joined the Kru in defeating Jarrett, the Elite Guard, and Shamrock in a ten-man Guitar on a Pole match when Rhodes pinned Onyx.
-Onyx and Hernandez teamed up for the final time in a tag team match against A.J.
-Styles and Jeff Hardy on the September 3 episode of Impact!, but were defeated when Hardy pinned Onyx after a Swanton Bomb.
+Onyx and Hernandez teamed up for the final time in a tag team match against A. J. Styles and Jeff Hardy on the September 3 episode of Impact!, but were defeated when Hardy pinned Onyx after a Swanton Bomb.

+World Wrestling Entertainment (2003–2004)

+He reappeared for the now-renamed World Wrestling Entertainment (WWE) on the March 1, 2004 episode of Sunday Night Heat, losing to Steven Richards.
+He made his final appearance for WWE on the March 2 episode of Velocity, where he and Mikal Adryan lost to The Full Blooded Italians (Chuck Palumbo and Johnny Stamboli).